|House Caswell of Bitterbridge|

 A Clash of Kings

 Lord Lorent Caswell is a wispy, young man.
 He follows his liege, Lord Mace Tyrell, in declaring for King Renly Baratheon on the outset of the War of the Five Kings.
 Renly's host encamps beneath the walls of Bitterbridge, which is where Lady Catelyn Tully meets him, finding his army engaging in tourney and feast.
-After Renly's death at Storm's End, Lord Caswell shuts himself up within Bitterbridge.
+After Renly's death at Storm's End and the fall of the castle to Stannis, Lord Caswell shuts himself up within Bitterbridge.

 A Feast for Crows